GoogleCloudPlatform/healthcare-api-token-generator/README.md

 ## Prerequisites
 The following prerequisites are needed:

-* An Apigee SaaS or on-premises installation.
-Any Apigee release that supports encrypted KVMs and JWT generation can be used.
-While you may run the Apigee system on-premises in your data center or VPC, please keep in mind that the Cloud Healthcare APIs are available in Google Cloud Platform only.
+* An Apigee SaaS installation that supports encrypted KVMs and Node.js HostedTarget functionality (note that token generation has not been tested using Apigee's legacy "Trireme" Node.js implementation).
+The Cloud Healthcare APIs are available in Google
+Cloud Platform only.
 Apigee has a free usage tier and other reasonably-priced pricing tiers; for more information and links to pricing info, see [https://cloud.google.com/apigee-api-management/](https://cloud.google.com/apigee-api-management/).
 * An available Apigee organization and environment.
 See your Apigee administrator or API program manager to obtain this information.